PhilGleissner/soviet_journals/README.md

 If you don't have virtualenv installed yet, run `pip install virtualenv` first.

-Then run the following commands:
+If you're setting this project up for the first time, then run the following commands:

 `$ virtualenv venv`